willbamford/getres/README.md

 ## Credits

-`getres` was created after trying (and failing) to get [resl](https://github.com/mikolalysenko/resl) working across Node.js and the browser, with a view to using it headlessly with the excellent [regl](https://github.com/mikolalysenko/regl) WebGL library and [headless-gl](https://github.com/stackgl/headless-gl).
-So, thanks to [mikolalysenko](https://github.com/mikolalysenko) and contributors for all of the above.
+`getres` was created after trying and failing to get [resl](https://github.com/mikolalysenko/resl) working across Node.js and the browser, with a view to using it headlessly with the excellent [regl](https://github.com/mikolalysenko/regl) WebGL library and [headless-gl](https://github.com/stackgl/headless-gl).
+So, the API resemblance between both libraries is strong.
+Thanks to [mikolalysenko](https://github.com/mikolalysenko) and contributors for all of the above.

 `getres` uses [superagent](https://github.com/visionmedia/superagent) behind the scenes to make HTTP requests.